 Turn right onto N516 / Kolkweg direction Kolkweg North – Zaandam - Zuid

-At the roundabout turn left onto Hembrug.
+At the roundabout turn left onto the Hembrug terrain.

 All year round, 24 hours service between Amsterdam-Zaandam, Hempontplein.
+Departure times.

 The Zaan Boat: